Our Malaysian Meat Curry Powder is the easiest substitute for a Baba’s Meat Curry Powder without even leaving home to find it!

 Malaysian Meat Curry Powder Ingredients

-3 whole dried chillies (use what you love; I use cayenne) or substitute ground Kashmiri chili powder
+A cinnamon stick (you can substitute ground cinnamon), whole star anise, dried bay leaf, whole dried chillies (use what you love; I use cayenne) or substitute ground Kashmiri chili powder.

-1/2 tsp fresh grated nutmeg.
 You should know by now I am a big advocate of fresh grated nutmeg.
-Ground does not compare
+Ground does not compare.

 How to Use Malaysian Meat Curry Powder